ABOUT THIS PUBLICATION

 COMPARISONS WITH OTHER ABS CRIME SOURCES

-The ABS publishes data about crime victimisation from a range of sources with differing measurement methodologies, and this can produce different estimates.
-As such, caution should be exercised when making comparisons with other sources.
+The ABS publishes crime statistics drawn from a range of sources, all with differing measurement methodologies, which can yield different results.
+As such, caution should be exercised when making comparisons between different data sources.
 For more information, see the Data Comparability section in the Explanatory Notes.

 For further information about these and related statistics, contact the National Information and Referral Service.